-When connected to the internet, we are exposed to all types of traffic from all over the world.
-This represents a serious security threat.
+When connected to the internet, systems are exposed to all types of traffic from all over the world.
+It's a serious security threat.
 Firewalls have the mission of analysing packets and block any traffic that might represent a threat.

-Nevertheless, the golden rule on setting up a firewall is: let desired (required) traffic pass through and block all the rest.
+Nevertheless, the golden rule on setting up a firewall is: let the desired (required) traffic pass through and block all the rest.

-Each end-node (e.g. workstation or server) should run a local firewall, taking special attention to incoming traffic, however, by running the firewall on intermediate nodes like routers, many nodes can be protect at once.

-Users' workstations are often out of control from network administrators, nevertheless, they can be protected if traffic is blocked before reaching them.
-We must, however, remember this will not block traffic between workstations.
+Each end-node (e.g., workstation or server) should run a local firewall, taking special attention to incoming traffic, however, by running a firewall on intermediate nodes, like routers, many nodes can be protected at the same time.
+Workstations are often out of control from network administrators, still, they can be protected if traffic is blocked before reaching them.
+We must, however, bear in mind this will not block traffic between local workstations.

-Servers can also be protected by firewalls running on routers, in this case we should place all servers in an isolated network apart from users' workstations.
-Because we assume all servers are trustable, we can even get rid of local firewalls on each server, due to this, that isolated network is usually know as Demilitarized zone (DMZ).
+Servers can also be protected by firewalls running on routers, in this case all servers should be placed in an isolated network apart from users and workstations.
+Because we assume all servers are trustable, we can even get rid of local firewalls on each server, that isolated network for servers is usually known as the Demilitarized zone (DMZ).